khindmarch/TraitORS-Seabird-Code/README.md

 `TraitORS_data.Rmd` The R Markdown file that displays the code used.

 ## Data
-`traits.csv` is the raw data file used for all analyses.
+`traits.csv` is the raw data file used for all figures and analysis.

 ### Contact
 Questions about this repository can be emailed to **Kamilla Hindmarch** kamillahindmarch@gmail.com